lreeves/romlauncher/README.md

 why - they're located in the /romlauncher/ folder on your SD card and only the 5 most recent are kept around.

+## Crash dumps

+It can be a bit tricky to get stack traces out of the Atmosphere crash dumps.
+Generally when I have to do that I enter the podman container used to build the project like this:

+And then use the addr2line utility with the program offsets from the crash log (found in `/atmosphere/crash_reports/*.log`):

+`/opt/devkitpro/devkitA64/bin/aarch64-none-elf-addr2line -e romlauncher.elf -f -p -C -a 0x11f34`

 ## Contributing

 The build.sh script is barebones but will create a working .nro file in a